 By “recurring fees” I mean those purchases you make that allow you to pay off an item over a period of several months or years.
-Often by signing up to a payment plan you end up paying much more for the item in the long-run.
+Often by signing up for a payment plan, you end up paying much more for the item in the long-run.

 Consider that it takes you 36 months to pay off that computer you purchased.
 Within 24 months the processing speed of that computer will be inferior to the latest models, and yet you’re still paying off the old model.

 A better approach would be to purchase the cheapest model upfront and then possibly upgrade the computer in 24 months with a better model.
 But the point I really want to make here is that you are playing a very dangerous game if you sign up to multiple long-term payment plans.